Over the years, we have had stand-out debuts but have also seen some very poor first games.

-While others have had impressive to unbelievable debuts, like Riley Thilthorpe's 16 disposals and five goals in round 6 this year.
+While others have had impressive to unbelievable debuts, like Riley Thilthorpe's 16 disposals and five goals in Round 6, 2021.

 John Coleman famously kicked 12 goals in his first game as well.